-- Collect the polluted stones using forks, shovels and wheelbarrows and place them inside the cage or the perforated wheelbarrow - ✓ Place small stones in plastic mesh bags (such as oyster bags, which are turned over during washing) to stop them from being projected out of the installation - ✓ Remove oil by cleaning with hot water pressure washers - ✓ The use of a washing agent (non-toxic) is not always necessary: first try washing pebbles only with water, then add product if needed - ✓ In exposed areas, the stones are returned to the
+- ✓ Place small stones in plastic mesh bags (such as oyster bags, which are turned over during washing) to stop them from being projected out of the installation - ✓ Remove oil by cleaning with hot water pressure washers - ✓ The use of a washing agent (non-toxic) is not always necessary: first try washing pebbles only with water, then add product if needed - \checkmark In exposed areas, the stones are returned to the lower end or middle of the beach for final natural cleaning.
+In sheltered areas, they must be cleaned in cages until clean enough to be put back to their original location

-- lower end or middle of the beach for final natural cleaning.
-In sheltered areas, they must be cleaned in cages until clean enough to be put back to their original location - ✓ Scrape extremely heavily polluted sediments beforehand - ✓ Recover the released oil - ✓ Rotate users (on the following basis: 1 spraying, 1 monitoring machine and water supply, 1 recovering effluents) - ✓ Try using hot water without high pressure, which can be a good solution for releasing the oil without 'blasting' it.
+- ✓ Scrape extremely heavily polluted sediments beforehand - $\checkmark~$ Recover the released oil - ✓ Rotate users (on the following basis: 1 spraying, 1 monitoring machine and water supply, 1 recovering effluents) - ✓ Try using hot water without high pressure, which can be a good solution for releasing the oil without 'blasting' it.

-- ✓ Don't use washing agents which are not approved - ✓ Don't let polluted water enter the environment
+✓ Don't use washing agents which are not approved

+✓ Don't let polluted water enter the environment.

-- √ Physical: none (do not wash stones from very crumbly shale rocks) - ✓ Biological: possible risk connected to the residual presence of pollutant or the destruction of vegetation on stones at the top of the shingle bar.
+✓ Physical: none (do not wash stones from very crumbly shale rocks)

+truction of vegetation on stones at the top of the shingle bar.